devtron-labs/devtron/docs/user-guide/sdh/tenants.md

 Users need to have super-admin permission to map environments.
 {% endhint %}

 This involves mapping customer's environments to the tenant installation so that your updates are deployed to the correct environments.
+If you haven't created an environment yet, refer [Clusters & Environments](../global-configurations/cluster-and-environments.md#add-environment).

 1. Click **Map Environment**.